Telecommunications in Seychelles: Internet and telecommunications

 The Internet was introduced in the Seychelles by Atlas Seychelles Ltd, a joint venture between the three leading computer companies, Victoria Computer Services (Proprietary) Ltd, Space 95 and MBM Seychelles Ltd, in September 1996.
 In 2000 there were approximately 2000 Internet subscribers in the islands.
 60% are private or home users and 40% business of which 30% is government and 70% other businesses.
 There are three Internet service providers in Seychelles: Atlas, Intelvision and Kokonet.

-In 2009, following the conviction of the owners of The Pirate Bay for copyright infringement, the popular BitTorrent site was sold to a Seychelles-based company called Riversella Ltd.
+In 2009, following the conviction of the owners of The Pirate Bay for copyright infringement, the popular BitTorrent site was sold to a Seychelles-based company called Reservella Ltd.

 In 2012, the 1,930-km Seychelles East Africa System (SEAS) submarine cable landed at Beau Vallon, on the island of Mahé connecting the Seychelles with Tanzania.
 The SEAS cable is initially equipped at 20 Gbit/s with an ultimate design capacity of 320 Gbit/s.